-Since 2008, Usher Winslett has been head of the dispute resolution practice group at Winslett Studnicky McCormick & Bomser LLP.
-With decades of successful trial, ADR, and appellate experience, he has been selected by both plaintiffs and defendants to represent their interests in high-stakes litigations, arbitrations, and mediations – including multi-national disputes resolved by foreign courts and international arbitration.
+In addition to serving as a neutral, Usher heads the dispute resolution practice group at Winslett Studnicky McCormick & Bomser LLP.
+With decades of successful trial, ADR, and appellate experience, he has been selected by both plaintiffs and defendants to represent their interests in high-stakes litigation, arbitration, and mediation – including multi-national disputes resolved by foreign courts and international arbitration.
 Usher has handled arbitrations under the rules of AAA, CPR, JAMS, FINRA, and the Arbitration Institute of the Stockholm Chamber of Commerce.
 Some examples of his recent matters include:

 - Represented Knoedler Gallery — one of the most prominent art galleries in the world before its closure – in a case involving what CNBC called “[t]he biggest art fraud in modern U.S. history”.
 The matter involved the sale of fake art attributed to Mark Rothko, Robert Motherwell, Willem de Kooning, and Jackson Pollock, among others.

 - Lead counsel representing a group of over 40 venture capital firms in an international arbitration and foreign court action with more than $120 million at issue.
 The matter involved a series of disputes arising out of a foreign public company’s purchase of a U.S.-based technology company controlled by the VCs.
 In resolving those disputes, Usher led the team that tried and won a court case in Europe and then reached a favorable settlement of the overall dispute before the conclusion of the international arbitration in London.

 - Led the team that obtained a TRO and order attaching the assets of a production/finance company behind the Academy Award winning Best Picture Birdman.
 Morgan v.
 Worldview v.
 Worldview Entertainment Holdings, Inc., NY Supr.
 Ct., Index No. 652323/2014.